laerteneto/java_automation_selenium_project/README.md

  >To set the correct compiler, click with the right button in the root projet, click in Properties, Java Compiler, in Compiler compliance level make sure it is 1.8.

 ## Drivers:
+Inside this project you will find the following drivers for **LINUX**:
 - Chome version: 83, ChromeDriver 83.0.4103.39.
 - Firefox version: 77, Geckodriver v0.26.0.

+**Make sure:**
-- Make sure the chromedriver and geckodriver inside of *src/main/resources* have permitions to run as an executable: In linux, inside the folder, you can execute: `chmod -R 777`.
+- The chromedriver and geckodriver located on *src/main/resources* have permitions to run as an executable:
+ >In UNIX based OS, inside the folder *src/main/resources*, you can execute the command: `chmod -R 777`.

 - You can use different Chrome or Firefox versions, but make sure to update their driver files accordingly.

 ## How to choose between Chrome or Firefox: